Learn how CRM systems help align Sales and Marketing, pass leads more effectively, and gain more visibility into the sales cycle.

-Another benefit of integrating your CRM with your marketing automation tool is that it ensures consistent messaging across the board.
-Too often, sales and marketing work at cross purposes (usually unintentionally), communicating with prospects and existing customers using different language or attempting to appeal to different pain points.
-Again, integrating these platforms will increase your visibility, which will ensure uniform and targeted messaging to various audiences and individuals.
-And if you ever update or alter those communications, both teams will be able to view those changes and adjust accordingly.
+Often, sales and marketing communicate with prospects and customers using different verbiage or attempting to appeal to different pain points.
+Integrating marketing automation with CRM increases visibility, ensuring uniform and targeted messaging to various audiences and individuals.
+If you ever update or change communications, both teams can view the changes and adjust accordingly.

 Guide Users Through the Customer Journey

-Marketing and Sales Software Integrations Improve Data Hygiene
+Marketing and CRM Software Integrations Improve Data Hygiene

-Much of what you’re hoping to accomplish through your sales and marketing efforts is heavily reliant upon the overall health of your email lists.
-Unfortunately, many companies struggle with data hygiene.
+Whatever you hope to achieve through sales and marketing hinges on the health of your email list, but unfortunately, many companies struggle with data hygiene.

-There are several more advantages to integrating your CRM with your marketing automation platform, but the main point is that aligning these systems aligns everything else your sales and marketing teams are trying to achieve and increases communication and coordination between the two departments.
+Integrating your CRM and marketing automation platforms has many advantages, but the main point is that when you align these systems, you align everything else that your sales and marketing teams are working on to achieve synchronicity between the two departments.
 Still, it’s one thing to talk about the advantages of integration, but actually bringing those benefits to life is another topic altogether.
-Let’s get to it!
+Let’s get to it.

-Follow These Tips to Maximize the Marketing Automation Tool/CRM Relationship
+Follow These Tips to Maximize the Automation Integration Relationship

-Just because your marketing automation software platform and your customer relationship management system are integrated doesn’t necessarily mean they’re aligned.
-Or rather, it doesn’t mean your marketing and sales teams are working together to ensure that alignment.
-Here are five best practices to ensure you’re getting the most out of the relationship between your marketing automation tool and your CRM.
+Do your marketing automation software platform and CRM systems integrate?
+If so, that’s a great start.
+However, just because they integrate doesn’t mean they align.
+Or rather, it doesn’t mean that your marketing and sales teams are working together to ensure that alignment.
+Here are five best practices to make sure that you’re getting the most from your CRM and marketing automation integration efforts.

 1) Leverage Marketing and Sales Personalization

-The true beauty of marketing automation is that it empowers marketers to personalize their campaigns to appeal to their target audiences at the company and individual levels.
-And when you properly integrate an effective CRM into the mix, you can improve that level of personalization even further.
+The true beauty of integrated marketing automation is that it empowers marketers to personalize their campaigns to appeal to their target audiences at the company and individual levels.
+When you properly integrate an effective CRM, you can improve that level of personalization even further.

-For instance, your CRM should be able to transfer important demographic information (industry, location, size, funnel status, etc.) automatically to your marketing automation tool, eliminating a lot of tedious work along the way.
-Your marketing team can then use this information to make their key deliverables more targeted and direct, especially as they related to paid digital advertising on Google, Bing, and your various social networks.
+For instance, your CRM should be able to transfer important information (company size, deal stage, deal size, deal status) automatically to your marketing automation tool, eliminating a lot of tedious work along the way.
+Your marketing team can then use this information to make their key deliverables more targeted and direct, especially as they support your sales team with content to help late-stage buyers convert.

 Another way to leverage marketing and sales personalization through aligning your CRM with your marketing automation platform is by ensuring emails to prospects appear to be coming from their assigned sales reps.
 This means your marketing automation tool should have the capability to pull critical information from the CRM directly and then update key email identifiers, such as “From” name, address, and even the sender’s email signature.